d12frosted/elpa-mirror/stable-melpa/test-simple-readme.txt

   (assert-equal 8 (gcd 8 32) "gcd(8,32)")
   (end-tests) ;; Stop the clock and print a summary

-Edit (with Emacs of course) test-gcd.el and run M-x eval-current-buffer
+Edit (with Emacs of course) gcd-tests.el and run M-x eval-current-buffer

 You should see in buffer *test-simple*:

-   test-gcd.el
+   gcd-tests.el
    ......
    0 failures in 6 assertions (0.002646 seconds)

 Now let us try from a command line:

-   $ emacs --batch --no-site-file --no-splash --load test-gcd.el Loading /src/external-vcs/emacs-test-simple/example/gcd.el (source)...
+   $ emacs --batch --no-site-file --no-splash --load gcd-tests.el Loading /src/external-vcs/emacs-test-simple/example/gcd.el (source)...
    *scratch*
    ......